 On the sustainability spectrum, offset printing falls somewhere in the middle.
 It requires more equipment, namely the blanket cylinder, and takes longer to set up.
 Plus, the inks used for offset are often oil-based, and the cylinders must be washed after every use.
 The oil-based inks often contaminate the water used to clean them.

-The Most Sustainable Printing Method
+The Most Sustainable Method: Flexography

 Flexo has been repeatedly proven to be the most sustainable printing method.
 Flexo has the ability to easily print on pliable and flexible substrates, allowing the use of more sustainable and recyclable materials.